 - The term used when the diagonal dividing line on a shield, banner of arms or a flag is

-created by a series of step-like indentations (see also
+created by a series of step-like indentations – but see the note below (also

 ‘stepped fly’ and

-Flag and Arms of Donja Stubica, Croatia (fotw); Flag
+Flag and Arms of Donja Stubica, Croatia (fotw)

 - STEPPED FLY

 - 1) (adj) A term for the type of flag, now largely (if not wholly) obsolete, whose fly is

 extended by a rectangular projection (smaller in width and of varying length) centred on the

 A selection of 19th Century US House Flags (CS)